nicnosis/iu-courses/dbi/dbi-syllabus.md

  * Develop a concept for a brand--- mission and core values
  * Build an identity for a brand
-    * Decide what kind of "voice" or message this brand has
+    * Develop a voice, character, and message for this brand
+    * Consider the experience you want people to have with your brand
-    * Decide what colors, graphical elements, and media best represent the brand
+    * Choose colors, graphical elements, and media that represent the brand
+  * Design a brand identity style guide--- a creative brief that shows the visual style and 'character' of a brand
- * Design a creative advertisement _(e.g., e-mail campaign)_ that serves as a vehicle for your brand's voice and identity
+  * Design a creative commercial product _(e.g., e-mail campaign or landing page)_ that serves as a vehicle for your brand's voice and identity

-## Structure

 ## Work
+### Projects
+This course is project-based with the intention of engaging students through active, creative projects.
+The course is designed to help you build viable portfolio pieces.
+You are expected to work on projects __both inside and outside of class__.
+There are three large projects during the semester.

+You will present your third project during finals week.

+### Homework
+You are expected to complete homework assignments.
+These may include reading, writing, or design/creative work.
+There will be 1 to 2 homework assignments a week.

+### Participation
+Rather than listen to me lecture for the entire class period, you will actively participate in the subject matter.
+Remember that everyone has had different experiences with brands--- your opinions, views, and experiences serve as valuable contributions to the course.

+You are expected to __participate in class activities and discussion__.
+Whether you are comfortable speaking in public, or quiet and reticent, this class will serve as an opportunity to hone your speaking skills and build confidence.

 ## Grading
 ### Points